-- 1. All persons on the Navajo Nation are required to stay home and leave home only when absolutely necessary for their health, safety, or welfare or as described herein. - 2.
+- 1. All persons on the Navajo Nation are required to stay home and leave home only when absolutely necessary for their health, safety, or welfare, or as described herein. - 2.
 Avoid close contact with people who are sick. - 3.
 Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing, or having been in a public place.
-If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol. - 4.
-To the extent possible, avoid touching high-touch surfaces in public places elevator buttons, door handles, handrails, handshaking with people, etc. Use a tissue or your sleeve to cover your hands or finger if you must touch something. - 5.
+If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.

+- 4. To the extent possible, avoid touching high-touch surfaces in public places elevator buttons, door handles, handrails, handshaking with people, etc. Use a tissue or your sleeve to cover your hands or finger if you must touch something. - 5.
 Wear a mask and avoid touching your face, nose, eyes, etc. - 6.
 Clean and disinfect your home to remove germs: practice routine cleaning of frequently touched surfaces (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks, and cell phones). - 7.
 Avoid all public gatherings. - 8.
 Avoid all non-essential travel. - 9.
+Get a COVID-19 vaccination as available and when safe to do so, and in accordance with the above requirements. - 10.
 Get an influenza (flu) vaccination as soon as possible and when safe to do so, and in accordance with the above requirements.

-10. Get a COVID-19 vaccination as soon as possible and when safe to do so, and in accordance with the above requirements.

-NOTICE IS FURTHER GIVEN that this Order shall take effect on January 25, 2021, and shall remain in effect until otherwise rescinded or modified by a subsequent Order.
+NOTICE IS FURTHER GIVEN that this Order shall take effect on Monday, January 11, 2021, and shall remain in effect through January 25, 2021 or until otherwise rescinded or modified by a subsequent Order.

 ADDITIONAL ADVISORIES AND ORDERS WILL FOLLOW AS CONDITIONS WARRANT.
-SO ORDERED THIS 21st DAY OF JANUARY, 2021.
+SO ORDERED THIS 7th DAY OF JANUARY, 2021.

-Geraldine Ashley, Delegated Program Supervisor III
+Shawna Jim-James, Delegated Program Supervisor III